videlais/learning-ink-unity/_chapters/chapter8/index.md

 ## Editing the Ink File

 Unless otherwise setup, `.ink` files are not associated with a program for editing.
-Double-clicking or clicking the "Open" button in the Inspector window will prompt to pick a program to edit in Windows.
+Double-clicking or clicking the "Open" button in the Inspector window will prompt to pick a program to edit the file.

 It is strongly recommended to use the [Inky](https://www.inklestudios.com/ink/) editor for editing `.ink` files.
-However, Notepad (in Windows) or any other plain text editors can be used.
+Inky is available for Windows, macOS, and Linux.
+However, any plain text editor (Notepad, Visual Studio Code, Sublime Text, etc.) can be used.

 > **Note:** This chapter will use screenshots from Inky.
+As of 2025, Inky continues to be the recommended editor for `.ink` files, with features like live preview, syntax highlighting, and issue detection.

 ![alt text](./EmptyInky.png "Empty Inky")